voliva/derive-state/README.md

 - `distinctUntilChanged()`: prevents emitting the same value twice in a row.
 - `switchMap(fn)`: flattens out the observable returned by the map function, unsubscribing from the previous ones.
 - `take(n)`: updates at most N times.
+- `skip(n)`: skips the first N values.
 - `withDefault(value)`: adds in a value if none is present.
+- `scan(accumulator, initialValue?)`: accumulates and emits values using the accumulator function